ahmadsyramdani/webcrawler/README.md

 # Web Crawler Sample

-Web Crawler Sample is using Nokogiri to specific data from a website.
+Web Crawler Sample is using Nokogiri to get specific data from a website.

 ## Getting Started